Sunday March 31st, 2024 – [Online] AI Art

 This will be an online Zoom meeting.
 Please RSVP on our Meetup for this event to get access to the Zoom link.
 See our online meeting instructions at: https://torontooasis.org/online-meeting-instructions

-Please RSVP on meetup to get access to the Zoom link:
+Please RSVP on Meetup to get access to the Zoom link:

 Looking forward to seeing familiar faces and perhaps some new ones!